xiyuzhai-husky-lang/husky/crates/latex/README.md

 LaTex asts is centered around displayability, what looks the same is processed the same way.

-We differs from standard implementation of LaTex in that
+We differs from the standard implementation of LaTex in that
 - greek letters like `α`, `β`, ... and special symbols like `∀`, `∃` are allowed for better readability;
 - `{...}` in math mode can be interpreted directly as set notation if the content inside doesn't begin with `_` or `^`;
 - all `/` is interpreted as fraction, and thus no fraction command is needed for faster typing;